DanielRenne/react-media-carousel/README.md

     desktopSlideHeight: number (override the default height of a desktop slide.)
     title: object (React object to add a title to the carousel just above the main slide.)
     showClose: boolean: (Set to false to hide the close X in the upper right hand corner.
 True by default.)
+    customAudioPlayer: boolean: (Set to true to display a customized audio player rather than the default browser audio player.)

 Slide fields